Skip to navigation Skip to content

 Celeste is an Australian resident who was overseas before returning to Australia on 1 August after a temporary absence of 44 weeks.
 On 15 August, Celeste gives birth to a child and becomes eligible for PPL.
 On 1 September of the same year, Celeste and the child leave Australia temporarily.

 Celeste returned to Australia for less than 6 weeks (from 1 August to 1 September) and is deemed to have not returned to Australia.
 The 56 weeks will expire on the 24 October.
-If Celeste is still overseas at this time, PPL will cease on this day and cannot be restored or reclaimed for the same child.
+If Celeste is still overseas at this time, PPL will cease on this day.
+If Celeste returns to Australia before their child’s 2nd birthday and satisfies residence requirements again, they may claim their remaining PPL days.

 If Celeste remains in Australia from 1 August to 12 September, it is deemed to have been a return to Australia as the return period is greater than 6 weeks.
 In this case, a new 56 week period of absence starts on 12 September.